Nesting statistics in the O(n) loop model on random planar maps: General definitions, reminders and main results

 Relying on the work of Le Gall and Miermont \cite{MierGall}, we showed in \cite{BBG12a} that the almost sure fractal dimension of the gasket when $V \rightarrow \infty$, denoted $d^{{\rm gasket}}_{H}$, is equal to $3 - 2b$ in the dense phase, $3 + 2b$ in the dilute phase.
-This contrasts with the well-known value $d_{H} = 4$ for the fractal dimension of disks at the generic critical point.
+This exponent can also be extracted from Kostov \cite[Section 4.2]{KostovS} --- where $g$ is the Coulomb gas coupling constant $\mathfrak{g}$ mentioned above.
+This contrasts with the well known value $d_{H} = 4$ for the fractal dimension of disks at the generic critical point.
 We can only expect $d_{H} > d_{H}^{{\rm gasket}}$.
-Ref. \cite{Dup1} relates it to the value of yet another critical exponent, which expresses how deep geodesics enter in the nested configuration of loops.
+Ref.~\cite{Dup1} relates it to the value of yet another critical exponent, which expresses how deep geodesics enter in the nested configuration of loops.